Confidence in leadership's ability to improve mental health services

 This chart shows the responses of the RCPsych Research Panel members to the question asking about their confidence in their local leadership in improving mental health services.

-The chart below is based on the responses of 341 RCPsych members to our first Research Panel survey in February 2019 and 245 RCPsych members in our second Research Panel survey in May 2019 and 234 RCPsych members in our third Research Panel survey in August 2019.
+The chart below is based on the responses of 341 RCPsych members to our first Research Panel survey in February 2019, 245 RCPsych members in our second Research Panel survey in May 2019 and 234 RCPsych members in our third Research Panel survey in August 2019.

 The Government and NHS has committed to making mental health one of its top clinical priorities, underpinned by the recommendations of the Five Year Forward View for Mental Health and the NHS Long-Term Plan.
 Implementing this plan will benefit people of all ages, reflecting the specific needs of all groups from children and young people through to older people.

 This is an ambitious programme of work requiring collaboration with other local organisations including local government, housing, education, employment and the voluntary sector.
 STPs and Integrated Care Systems (ICS) provide the local vehicle for strategic planning, implementation at scale and collaboration between partners.